timlabs/uscode/United States Code/TITLE 25-INDIANS/CHAPTER 46-INDIAN SELF-DETERMINATION AND EDUCATION ASSISTANCE/SUBCHAPTER I-INDIAN SELF-DETERMINATION.md

   * (A) by an official of the Department who holds a position at a higher organizational level within the Department than the level of the departmental agency (such as the Indian Health Service or the Bureau of Indian Affairs) in which the decision that is the subject of the appeal was made; or

   * (B) by an administrative judge.

+#### (f) Good faith requirement
+* In the negotiation of contracts and funding agreements, the Secretary shall—

+  * (1) at all times negotiate in good faith to maximize implementation of the self-determination policy; and

+  * (2) carry out this chapter in a manner that maximizes the policy of Tribal self-determination, in a manner consistent with—

+    * (A) the purposes specified in section 5302 of this title; and

+    * (B) the PROGRESS for Indian Tribes Act.

+#### (g) Rule of construction
+* Subject to section 101(a) of the PROGRESS for Indian Tribes Act, each provision of this chapter and each provision of a contract or funding agreement shall be liberally construed for the benefit of the Indian Tribe participating in self-determination, and any ambiguity shall be resolved in favor of the Indian Tribe.

 ### §5322.
 Grants to tribal organizations or tribes
 #### (a) Request by tribe for contract or grant by Secretary of the Interior for improving, etc., tribal governmental, contracting, and program planning activities